StefonSimmons/gig-a-bit/README.md

 - Logged In user can create a new post, edit and/or delete their own published posts and no one elses
 - Logged In user has access to their profile where they can only see their posts on their profile.
 - GET, SHOW, POST, PUT, and DESTROY API data via front-end (view).
+- Allow for posting of audio, video, img or gif

 ### Goals